Follow HIPAA to Build a Regulatory Compliant Telehealth Platform

 Automatic Log Off

-Forgetting to log off may allow hackers to access the user’s account.
+When users forget to log off, hackers can access their accounts more easily.
 Have your telemedicine software log off automatically after some time of inactivity.
 For example, if a user remains idle for two minutes, the software automatically logs off, following best practices for securing healthcare applications.

 Secure Documentation Management